0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 ## Private keyword

 Private variables and methods can only be accessed by code inside the same `.java` file, e.g. in this case `SLList.java`

+## Style Guide

+here is the <a href="https://sp19.datastructur.es/materials/guides/style-guide.html">style guide</a> for CS 61B.